 Amniocentesis is an invasive procedure performed at the physicians office that extracts amniotic fluid through the abdominal wall of the mother and analyzes it for information about the baby’s health.
 While efficient as a baby gender test, amniocentesis is generally reserved for when other non-invasive tests reveal major chromosomal anomalies, such as Down Syndrome, Patau Syndrome, or Edwards Syndrome.

 This confirmation test is done around 16 weeks into pregnancy and will offer direct access to the baby’s DNA and gender.

 Downsides of Amniocentesis as a Gender Test

 While it would never be a physician’s first inclination to offer amniocentesis as a baby gender test, it will provide these results.
 Because it is an invasive procedure, the risks must be understood.

 - Miscarriage – During the second trimester, the risk of miscarriage from amniocentesis is between 0.1% and 0.3%.
 While the percentage is small, that’s still 2 for every 1,000 procedures.

 - Uterine infection – Invasive procedures always carry the risk of infection.
-Uterine infection can harm the placenta and the proper development of the baby.
+Uterine infection can harm the placenta and the baby’s development.